1587/speaking-exam/00-part5.md

 i have some reasons as follows:

-firstly: students will have more money to buy study equipment, such as ipad, computer or smartphone. they will study efficiently.
+firstly: students will have more money to buy learning equipment, such as ipad, computer or smartphone. they will study efficiently.